Long Island: Early history

+17th century

-In 1609, the English navigator Henry Hudson explored the harbor and purportedly landed at the present-day Coney Island.
+In 1609, the English navigator Henry Hudson explored the harbor and purportedly landed at present-day Coney Island.
 Dutch explorer Adriaen Block followed in 1615 and is credited as the first European to determine that both Manhattan and Long Island are islands.

+The first recorded encounters between the Algonquian peoples of Long Island and Europeans occurred with the arrival of explorers in the early 17th century, first contacted by Henry Hudson and his crew.
+These interactions were initially characterized by curiosity and tentative exchanges, but conflicts later emerged between them.
+Despite this, mutually beneficial trade ensued, with the Algonquian trading fur for clothing, metal, guns, and alcohol.